tjarker/Telemetry/documentation/meetingnotes/meeting19_03roast.md

 ### Agenda

-1. Components have arrived
+- Components have arrived
-2. Relevant bitbucket repositories for RF and CAN examples
+- Relevant bitbucket repositories for RF and CAN examples
   * Main repository: dtucar/ecocar
-* Useful directory: dtucar/ecocar/Code/canLib & dtucar/ecocar/Code/FlexCAN
+  * Useful directory: dtucar/ecocar/Code/canLib
+- Using DTU Roadrunners facilities on campus
+  * Only Wednesdays and Thursdays available, however Monday mornings could be an option